opentensor/bittensor/contrib/CONTRIBUTING.md

 > Review the Bittensor [style guide](./STYLE.md) and [development workflow](./DEVELOPMENT_WORKFLOW.md) before contributing.

 If you're looking to contribute to Bittensor but unsure where to start, please join our community [discord](https://discord.gg/bittensor), a developer-friendly Bittensor town square.
-Start with [#development](https://discord.com/channels/799672011265015819/799678806159392768) and [#bounties](https://discord.com/channels/799672011265015819/1095684873810890883) to see what issues are currently posted.
-For a greater understanding of Bittensor's usage and development, check the [Bittensor Documentation](https://docs.bittensor.com).
+You can also browse through the GitHub [issues](https://github.com/opentensor/bittensor/issues) to see where help might be needed.
+For a greater understanding of Bittensor's usage and development, check the [Bittensor Documentation](https://docs.learnbittensor.org).

 #### Pull Request Philosophy